 Traveling by air can be an exciting experience, but navigating airport security can be a hassle.
 Knowledge is the key, and knowing what to put in TSA bins alleviates stress.

 Once you have been through security a few times, it becomes second nature.
-For the new traveler or those who need a refresher, we are here to help.
-We’ll provide a comprehensive guide on the items that need to be placed in Transportation Security Administration (TSA) bins.
-In addition, you will find tips to pack your carry-on luggage.
+For new travelers or those who need a refresher, we are here to help.
+Weโll provide a comprehensive guide on the items to place in Transportation Security Administration (TSA) bins.
+In addition, we will find tips on packing carry-on luggage.

-When asking, “What do you have to put in the bins at the airport?” there are certain items that fit the bill.
-Items like your belt, shoes, and jacket.
-Anything that is in your pockets and steel-toed shoes.
+When asked, โWhat do you have to put in the bins at the airport?โ Certain items fit the bill: your belt, shoes, jacket, anything in your pockets, and steel-toed shoes.
 For more information on what to put in TSA bins, see the chart below.

 Do You Know TSA?